Your Guide to the Best Rabbit Habitat Setup

 Exercise Area

-Rabbits are most active at dawn and dusk, so they need access to an exercise area where they can move freely during these times.
-This space should be attached to their shelter and accessible at all times.
-An enclosed garden area or a secure indoor space works well for this purpose.
+Rabbits are most active at dawn and dusk, so they need access to an exercise area during these times.
+Ideally, this space should be directly connected to their shelter, allowing them to move freely.
+For indoor rabbits, a bunny-proofed room or playpen works well.
+A secure, enclosed garden area can serve as an excellent exercise space for outdoor rabbits.

 Social Interaction

-Rabbits are social animals that thrive on interaction with other rabbits.
-Keeping a single rabbit can lead to loneliness and depression, so it’s always better to have at least two rabbits together.
-Neutering is recommended to prevent unwanted litters and reduce aggressive behavior.
+Rabbits are incredibly social animals.
+Keeping a single rabbit can lead to loneliness, so having at least two bonded rabbits is better.
+Neutering or spaying is recommended to prevent unwanted litters and to reduce the risk of aggressive behavior.
+Bonded rabbits tend to display playful and loving behaviors that are delightful to watch.

-Providing companionship not only improves your rabbit’s emotional health but also encourages playful behaviors that contribute to their physical well-being.
-Make sure your rabbits have enough space to interact without feeling cramped, and provide multiple hiding spots so they can have some alone time when needed.
+Companionship not only improves your rabbit's mental health but also enhances their overall happiness.
+Be sure to give them plenty of space to interact and provide multiple hiding spots where they can enjoy some quiet time when needed.

 Enrichment